Dallas' 10 Best Dressed Women Ring in the Unofficial Start of Social Season

 Amid the bevy of galas and gatherings that commences each fall in Dallas, those held in support of the Crystal Charity Ball have always shined particularly bright.
 Case in point: the Ten Best Dressed Women of Dallas Fashion Show, a Neiman Marcus-fueled affair many think of as the official start to Dallas’ social season.

 In the momentous 48-year history of the Crystal Charity Ball Ten Best Dressed Women of Dallas Fashion Show, only four outstanding women have served as honorary chairs of this important fundraising event: Margaret Hunt Hill, Nancy Dedman, Annette Simmons, and Norma Hunt.
-This year’s event will include the fifth woman, Gene Jones, to serve as honorary chairman.
+This year’s event will include the fifth woman, Gene Jones, to serve as honorary chairman and Hall of Fame honoree Pat McEvoy.
+Another bit of exciting news — Dolce & Gabbana is the featured designer.
 Since 1952, Crystal Charity has distributed more than $175 million to the children of Dallas County.
 Each year, funds raised benefit children through programs and services provided by their beneficiaries.

 The 2022 Crystal Charity Committee has chosen eight beneficiaries — Agape Clinic; Baylor Oral Health Foundation; Behind Every Door; Educational First Steps; Family Compass; Hope Supply Co.; Southwestern Medical Foundation for the benefit of UT Southwestern Medical Center; and United to Learn; plus The Crystal Charity Ball 70th Anniversary Project — with a collective need of $7,180,555.